getting creative with succulent hens & chicks, with katherine tracey

 These days at nurseries and in plant catalogs, Grandma’s version, the Sempervivum, are just the start–joined by what my friend Katherine Tracey of Avant Gardens Nursery calls “the other hens and chicks.”

-I got inspiration on the creative use of succulents from Kathy on my public-radio show and podcast (listen to the April 16, 2016 show using the player below, or at this link, as you read along).
+I got inspiration on the creative use of succulents from Kathy on my public-radio show and podcast.
+Read along as you listen to the April 18, 2016 edition of my public-radio show and podcast using the player below.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 my succulent q&a with katherine tracey